 The best free cloud storage services allow you to securely save a copy of your most important files or images in the cloud for safekeeping.
 Most of these services are offered by cloud storage providers that also have a free tier in addition to their paid plans.

 Signing up for one of the best free cloud storage services from a leading cloud storage provider means you may not have access to all of the features or functionality available in their paid plans.
-Still though, they are often more than enough for personal use or even for small businesses.
+Still though, they are often more than enough for personal use.

 We’ve thoroughly tested and reviewed each of the free cloud storage services on this list and highlighted other features and functionality you might find useful.

 The top 3 best free cloud storage solutions available

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.